London Superloop: Phase 2

 During the 2024 London mayoral election, Mayor of London Sadiq Khan proposed an additional 10 Superloop routes across London, as well as an express bus route via Old Kent Road prior to construction of the Bakerloo line extension taking place.

-Proposals for routes BL1 (Waterloo to Lewisham, connecting with the Bakerloo line), SL11 (Abbey Wood to North Greenwich, connecting with the SL3) and SL12 (Rainham to Gants Hill, connecting with the SL2) were announced in January 2025.
+Proposals for routes BL1 (Waterloo to Lewisham, connecting with the Bakerloo line), SL11 (North Greenwich to Abbey Wood, connecting with the SL3) and SL12 (Gants Hill to Rainham, connecting with the SL2) were announced in January 2025.
 Route BL1 was introduced on 27 September 2025, being free for its first week of service.
+Route SL11 was introduced on 24 January 2026, being free for its first week of service, replacing the daytime service on 24-hour route 472 while also taking a direct route in Woolwich.
+Route SL12 was introduced on 5 September 2026, being free for its first week of service.